So you’re now overwhelmed with “laziness” and started searching for a cure. I feel you.

 3. Involve other people

 If you have goals, you need to get moving.
 To get moving, you need to set deadlines.
 As a matter of fact, INFPs hate deadlines, but they need them.
 It makes you all panicky and that’s good to keep you working.
 The best deadlines aren’t those they set for themselves.
-Sometimes, you can’t trust yourself on following your own schedule.
+Sometimes, you can’t trust yourself to follow your own schedule.
 You need a 3rd party here.

 Have other people set deadlines for you.
 Maybe it’s an employer or a busy friend whom you don’t want to disappoint.
 The more professional these people are, the better.
 ENFJs or INTJs are implementers and are great personality types to work with an INFP.
 Their actions will surely inspire (and terrify) you to finish deadlines and complete your tasks.